 As we have seen, a seemingly insignificant Excel oversight can have shattering repercussions.
 While no system is completely foolproof, Sheetcast can help your company avoid many of the most common—and potentially costly—Excel pitfalls.
 Stop reusing templates, which may contain hidden (and sensitive) data.
+Go from spreadsheet to web app.
 Streamline and refine your data collection workflows, to avoid cut-and-paste errors or other faulty inputs.
 If you already know Excel, you can create secure and elegant web apps in minutes with Sheetcast.
 Visit the website for full details!

 Exactly 25 years ago, in 1998, Jelen published his first in a series of weekly Excel help articles at his brand-new website MrExcel.com (hardcore fans can still read that debut article thanks to the Wayback Machine).
 Soon afterward, he launched the MrExcel Message Board, an online community for Excel enthusiasts like himself.

 For decades, Microsoft Excel has been a foundational component in the way global businesses collect, analyze, track, and report data.
 As powerful and flexible as Excel is on its own, however, it can now also serve as a stepping-off point to something even more dynamic and efficient.